ghoule636/ghoule636/README.md

 My name is Gabriel Houle, a **Full-Stack Web Developer** (specializing in **Angular** Applications).
 I attended school at **University of Washington - Tacoma** and received my Bachelor in Computer Science & Systems in 2016.

 I enjoy learning new systems and can get excited to dig into just about anything.
-I currently excited to learn how to use some DevOps Tools like Docker and Kubernetes.
+I am currently excited to learn how to use some DevOps Tools like Docker and Kubernetes.
 I am also working on writing an operating system from the boot-loader up.

 Outside of software I am a volunteer rock climbing and backcountry ski instructor/leader with the Mountaineers.